vmware/powershell-module-for-vmware-cloud-foundation-password-management/CONTRIBUTING.md

 1. Fork the repository and clone your fork.
 2. Create a topic branch from the `develop` branch.
 For example, `feat/add-x` or `fix/update-y`.
 3. Modify the source.
 Please focus the scope on the specific change you are contributing.
-4. Ensure that local tests, if any, pass.
+4. Ensure that the [Pester tests][contributor-testing], if any, pass.
+Add tests for any new functionality.
 5. Update the documentation, if required.
 See the `docs` directory for the documentation source.
 6. Commit to your fork [using clear commit messages][git-commit].
 Please use [Conventional Commits][conventional-commits].
 7. Submit a pull request, answering any default questions in the pull request, and linking to any related issues for context.
 See [GitHub flavored markdown syntax][gh-markdown] for references.